ssmerd/memory-game/README.md

 Memory Cards with Russian Dolls is a memory card game where the user's aim is to find all matching picture cards in as little time and moves as possiple.

 This game is an interactive Front-End web application using HTML, CSS and JavaScript.
 It was designed with simple, intuitive functionality in mind.
-All features are self-explanetory and the game itself is rather common, thus the rules are well known.
+All features are self-explanatory and the game itself is rather common, thus the rules are well known.
 There is a short description of the rules though.

 This game was tested through development, implementation and deployment stages.
 Also the documentation and comments were provided to maximise future maintainability.